-The Bachelor of Fine Arts in New Media, Art & Technology (NMAT) combines tradition and innovation in a four-year, undergraduate degree for students wishing to develop practical skills and strong knowledge in areas including, but not limited to, digital media, web/mobile media, 2D & 3D studio art & design, virtual media, and emergent media.
-Students will learn strong computer, art, and design skills, preparing them for a variety of careers and graduate school.
-Students take a core set of courses in New Media, Art, & Technology, choose one of two areas to concentrate in, taking courses within the concentrations to further tailor the degree to their interests and plans.
-The 21st-century curriculum offers skills, knowledge and in-service learning, providing valuable pathways into many occupations, including graphic design, illustration, publishing, commercial art, fine art, web design and development, videography, cinematography and photography.
+The Bachelor of Fine Arts degree in New Media, Art, & Technology (NMAT) combines tradition and innovation in a four-year, undergraduate degree for students wishing to develop practical skills and strong knowledge in areas including, but not limited to, digital media, web and mobile media, 2D and 3D studio art and design, virtual media, and emerging media.
+Students will learn strong computer, art, and design skills, preparing them for a variety of careers and graduate studies.
+Students take a core set of courses in New Media, Art, & Technology and tailor the degree to their interests and plans by selecting one of two concentration areas and choosing electives.
+The twenty-first-century curriculum offers skills, knowledge and in-service learning, providing valuable pathways to many occupations, including graphic design, illustration, publishing, commercial art, fine art, web design and development, videography, cinematography and photography.

 The major consists of 84 credit hours of courses in New Media, Art, & Technology, divided amongst a required core, courses within a chosen concentration, and electives.
-At IU Kokomo, the Bachelor of Fine Arts Degree in New Media, Art, & Technology features an innovative multidisciplinary approach, with coursework taught by faculty from a variety of fields.
-Coursework includes topics such as digital imaging, web design, printmaking, graphic design, 2D and 3D studio art, video and photography, portfolio development and internships.
+At IU Kokomo, the Bachelor of Fine Arts degree in New Media, Art, & Technology features an innovative multidisciplinary approach, with coursework taught by faculty from a variety of fields.
+Coursework includes topics such as digital imaging, web design, printmaking, graphic design, 2D and 3D studio art, video and photography, portfolio development, and internships.
 Students are encouraged to tailor their coursework to focus on their interests and goals.

-New Media, Art, & Technology is a program that prepares students to be critical, adaptive, inquisitive, effective, and creative thinkers, communicators, problem-solvers and creators, able to succeed as relevant professionals in a multitude of established and emerging fields.
+New Media, Art, and Technology is a program that prepares students to be critical, adaptive, inquisitive, effective, and creative thinkers, communicators, problem-solvers and creators, able to succeed as relevant professionals in a multitude of established and emerging fields.